 While we accept a limited number of applications for our waiting lists, your placement will not be locked in until a commitment has been made and picks among similar puppies will be made in the same order as the deposits were received.
 We are accepting deposits of $500 to hold your puppy and/or place you on our waiting list. $100 of the deposit is non-refundable; if you have a change of hearts after the puppy is born and before your puppy is 8 weeks old, we will refund $300, until the 10th week, we will refund $200.
 After the 10th week no refunds can be made.

 If for whatever reason you were not completely thrilled with your puppy, we will refund your deposit according to our policies or place you in first place for the following litter.
-It has not ever happened yet, but we are prepared to refund your deposit if the wait for the next litter is too long.
+It has rarely happened, but we are prepared to refund your deposit if the wait for the next litter is too long.
+Of course if you are looking for quality, you will have to get on a list somewhere else and you will start at the bottom there as well.

 If you were to prefer a certain puppy over your pick, we will try to negotiate with the other party and so far we have always been able to accommodate all preferences.